defending1/defending1/README.md

-Bachelor student in computer science at Unibz.
+Bachelor student in maths at the [University of Pisa](https://www.dm.unipi.it/en/).
-Currently summer intern at [NCAR](https://www.helsinki.fi/en/researchgroups/nokia-center-for-advanced-research).

 # Recent projects